ananmaysuri/Skin-Disease-Detection-App/README.md

 1. Melanocytic nevi

-2. Melanoma

-3. Benign keratosis-like lesions
+2. Benign keratosis-like lesions

-4. Basal cell carcinoma
+3. Basal cell carcinoma

-5. Actinic keratoses
+4. Actinic keratoses

-6. Vascular lesions
+5. Vascular lesions

-7. Dermatofibroma
+6. Dermatofibroma

 And also the given types of allergies and skin diseases: